polleyda/journal-quality-study/README.md

 # journal-quality-study
-Using the SHERPA/RoMEO and DOAJ APIs to supplement information provided in faculty reporting system
+This script uses the SHERPA/RoMEO and DOAJ APIs to supplement citation information with journal publisher, journal plagiarism policy URL, article processing charge (APC) URL, and link to journal site.